 Based on the inspection conducted over the past two years, there seems to be no need for remedial action with respect to outer packages.
 However, the inner packaging is not well characterized and some remedial action may be required when the items are prepared for transport to the final storage location.
 There has been an example of a package of U-233 containing plastics in contact with a metal button.
-When this material was repackaged the plastic was found to be blackened and brittle from radiological damage.
+When this material was repackaged, the plastic was found blackened and brittle from radiological damage.
 Because of this finding, it is likely that we may find other containers that have plastic packaging material.
-These items will have to be repackaged to remove all plastics and organics from the storage container.
+However, they will be shipped as is to ORNL, where there exist a capability to deal with handling this type of material.

-The Hillside vault storage location at TA-18 was also identified as an inadequate storage location because of its proximity to a public access road and the lack of ventilation and HEPA filtration of the air handling system.
-The near term action to remedy this situation is to move the U-233 material from the Hillside vault to the CMR building floor hole storage area in wing 9.
+The Hillside vault storage location at TA-18 was also identified as an inadequate storage location because of its proximity to a public access road and the lack of ventilation and a electro

+HEPA filtration of the air handling system.
+The near term action to remedy this situation is to move a portion of the U-233 material from the Hillside vault to the CMR building floor hole storage area in wing 9.

-In preparation for moving the TA-18 material a radiography study of the material was completed.
+In preparation for moving the TA-18 material, a radiography study of the material was completed.
 The results of this study did not identify any critical safety concerns.
 However, it did provide information regarding the contents of each package.
 Many of the larger packages contain a variety of smaller containers.
-The smaller container were identified as being glass, plastic, and metal containers.
+The smaller container was identified as containing glass, plastic, and metal containers.
 This information will be used when opening the containers for repackaging.
 It is now known that these contain packaging material not suitable for storage of U-233.

 A neutron streaming study was also complete on the floor hole storage array in the CMR building.
-This was done to verify that the material to be stored in the floor holes will be adequately contained to minimize radiation fields outside of the storage locations.
+This was done to verify that the material to be stored in the floor holes would be adequately contained to minimize radiation fields outside of the storage locations.
 It is also used to ensure that there is no interaction of radiation fields between each storage location.
-The results of this study confirmed that these location are suitable for storage of U-233.
-The radiation fields measurements on top of the storage location was only background.
+The results of this study confirmed that these locations are suitable for storage of U-233.
+The radiation field measurement on top of the storage location was only background.
 This indicates that there will be no transient personnel dose from storage of material in these locations.
 Hole to hole neutron measurements were taken at a variety of depths ranging from unshielded reading at top of hole to readings at the bottom of the hole.
-The readings observed were approximately 1 Mr/hr at top to 300 mR/hr at the bottom of the hole.
-Gamma radiation reading were only taken at floor level an no reading above background were observed.
+The readings observed were approximately 1 mR/hr at top to 300 mR/hr at the bottom of the hole.
+Gamma radiation readings were only taken at floor level and no reading above background were observed.
 This also does not raise any concern for storage of U-233 in these locations.